zkrami/notification-system-akka/README.md

 - Error handling (For the moment a query actor who is waiting for responses from other actors is always supposed to receive this response, ex: `NotificationPublisher`)
 - A query actor should ignore the actors that have been deleted

+# Launching the project
+To launch the http server run `sbt run`.
+To launch the client example go to `cd client/`, and run `npm run start`.